Resource Round-up: Childhood vaccination

 - Webinar recording: Learning to play your CARDs: Improving the childhood vaccination experience and what you need to know about COVID-19 vaccines and kids

-- Recommendation on the use of the Pfizer-BioNTech COVID-19 vaccine (10mcg) in children 5-11 years of age and Summary of the NACI statement (November 19, 2021)
+- Updated recommendations on the use of COVID-19 vaccines in children 5 to 11 years of age and Summary of the NACI statement (Updated January 25, 2022)

 FAQs and decision-making resources